-From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.
+From the Mediterranean beaches of Nice to the bustling streets of Paris and beyond, France is a country filled with colourful cities, each buzzing with its own unique culture and history.

-In this article, we’ll take a look at the top 10 largest French cities in terms of population and what makes these large urban areas so attractive for tourists and residents as a place to live.
+In this article, we’ll take a look at the top 10 largest French cities to visit and live in and what makes these large urban areas so attractive for tourists and residents.

 France has a population of nearly 65 million, making it the 22nd most populated country in the world.